VATSIM-SSA/sectorfile-fzza/.github/README.md

 ## Introduction

-This is the Sector File Development Repository for the fzza Dar es Salaam FIR (including the HBBA and HRYR FIRs) for use on Euroscope as part of the VATSIM online ecosystem.
+This is the Sector File Development Repository for the FZZA Kinshasa FIR for use on Euroscope as part of the VATSIM online ecosystem.
 It's not meant to be used for any real world aviation capability.

 ## Overview